 Supplies for this Free Winter SVG project

 The colors on this new sweatshirt make me happy.
 For real! haha.
-It was a happy accident as I went through my vinyl stash, I originally planned to go traditional Christmas colors.
+It was a happy accident as I went through my vinyl stash, I originally planned to go with traditional Christmas colors.
 This metallic blush pink, mint green, and white just POP on the soft navy hoodie I found at Walmart.

 - 3 colors of HTV vinyl